NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Caligni Dancer.md

 abilities_mid:
   - name: ""
   - name: "Distracting Frolic"
-    desc: "`pf2:r` (fortune,manipulate) **Trigger** An ally within 10 feet of the dancer rolls a saving throw against a mental or illusion effect\n**Effect** The target ally can roll the save twice and take the better result.\n[[Bestiary Effects/Effect_ Distracting Frolic|Effect: Distracting Frolic]]"
+    desc: "`pf2:r` (fortune,manipulate) **Trigger** An ally within 10 feet of the dancer rolls a saving throw against a mental or illusion effect\n* * *\n\n**Effect** The target ally can roll the save twice and take the better result.\n\n[[Bestiary Effects/Effect_ Distracting Frolic|Effect: Distracting Frolic]]"

   - name: "Final Dance"
     desc: " (occult,shadow,visual) When the dancer dies, their body dissolves into a swirling mass of darkness and light.
-All creatures in a 10-foot emanation must succeed at a DC 17 Will check save or be [[Conditions/Dazzled|Dazzled]] for 1d4 rounds.\nThe dancer's possessions are left in a pile where they died."
+All creatures in a 10-foot emanation must succeed at a DC 17 Will check save or be [[Conditions/Dazzled|Dazzled]] for 1d4 rounds.\n\nThe dancer's possessions are left in a pile where they died."

 attacks:
   - name: ""